 Business forecasting is difficult, with so many unknowns, primarily Brexit.
 An IHS Research forecast for the UK predicted a negative economic impact from Brexit, but actually the economy has continued to grow.
 The largest effect has come from the falling pound.

 Another trend that will continue after Brexit is the government’s commitment to reducing carbon emissions.
 Compliance criteria will become ever more stringent, while the Department of Energy and Climate Change’s Enhanced Capital Allowance (ECA) scheme rewards eligible energy-saving equipment with tax breaks.
-These realities, plus the threat of higher energy costs, are driving the market for higher-efficiency UPSs, with efficiency norms moving from 95% to 96% now, and 97% being forecast.
+These realities, plus the threat of higher energy costs, are driving the market for higher-efficiency uninterruptible power supplies, with efficiency norms moving from 95% to 96% now, and 97% is forecast.

-There is also an increasing demand for UPSs capable of dynamically adjusting their capacity, and especially reducing it to improve efficiency, if the load is unexpectedly low.
-This facility is useful in converged infrastructure, virtualised data centres, where servers are dynamically allocated – or de-allocated – to match changing software workloads.
+There is also an increasing demand for UPS power supplies capable of dynamically adjusting their UPS capacity, and especially reducing it to improve UPS efficiency, if the load is unexpectedly low.
+This facility is useful in converged, virtualised data centre infrastructures, where servers are dynamically allocated – or de-allocated – to match changing software workloads.

-Users increasingly expect to see their UPS online as an intelligent network node.
-Specifically, they want immediate warning of impending problems, enabling rectification before failure.
-Allowing third-party maintenance organisations to run a predictive maintenance service through 24/7 remote monitoring is particularly important.
+Users increasingly expect to see their uninterruptible power supply online as an intelligent network node.
+Specifically, they want immediate warning of impending problems, enabling rectification before power problems arise.
+Allowing third-party UPS maintenance organisations to run a predictive maintenance service through 24/7 remote UPS monitoring is particularly important.

-UPS intelligence can also aid longer term power system management and optimisation, through load monitoring, regular reports on UPS status, and analysis of trends over time.
+UPS systems intelligence can also aid longer-term power system management and optimisation, through load monitoring, regular reports on the uninterruptible power supply status, and analysis of trends over time.

-45% of all applications are within data centres, with increasing demand for hyperscale facilities where 400 – 500 kVA UPS systems are regarded as basic building blocks.
-Such systems are either coupled together for even greater capacity, or distributed around a large facility.
-Ireland is providing a key market for these large installations, with €2b invested over five years, and a further €2b from 2020.
+45% of all applications are within data centre operations, with increasing demand for hyperscale facilities where 400 – 500 kVA UPS systems are regarded as basic building blocks.
+Such uninterruptible power supplies are either coupled together for even greater UPS capacity, or distributed around a large facility.
+Ireland is providing a key market for these large UPS installations, with €2b invested over five years, and a further €2b from 2020.
 Organisations involved include Amazon, Facebook, Microsoft, Apple, Vodaphone and Google.

-Smaller, modular data centres are also important, with a growth of 15% pa seen over the last five years.
+Smaller, modular UPS systems are also important parts of data centre designs, with a growth of 15% pa seen over the last five years.
 These allow convenient, incremental expansion in, say, 100 kVA steps.
-Complete, pre-fabricated data centres can add capacity rapidly as needed.
+Complete, prefabricated data centre solutions can add UPS capacity rapidly as needed.

-25% of the UPS market is occupied by smaller server rooms operated by branch offices or SMEs.
+25% of the UPS power supply market is occupied by smaller server rooms operated by branch offices or SMEs.
 Although this share is significant, growth has slowed, probably due to increased outsourcing.

-Irrespective of how IT resources are deployed, continued growth seems inevitable; driven by factors including the IoT, online business and entertainment services, smartphones and social media.
+Irrespective of how IT resources are deployed, continued growth seems inevitable; driven by factors including the Internet of Things, online business and entertainment services, smartphones and social media.